 If you receive any financial assistance that is not listed on your Financial Aid Award Notification, federal regulations require that you report it to the OSFA.
 The OSFA will then recalculate your aid eligibility.
 If you have remaining unmet need or have not exceeded your cost of attendance (COA), your other awards may not be affected.
 However, once federal need or COA is met, outside assistance will result in the reduction of Federal Work Study and/or student loans.
 In very rare cases, other grants and scholarships may need to be reduced to remain compliant with federal regulations.
 Please be aware that if the OSFA is notified of outside financial assistance after you have already received a refund, you will be 100% responsible to repay any portion of the refund for which you are not entitled.

 Additionally, it is also important that students make sure they are registered for the appropriate number of classes to meet the qualifications of such awards.
-The OSFA is not able to retroactively pay for any waiver after the fiscal year is closed.
-So for example, the 2014 fiscal year (July 1 - June 30) includes the following terms: fall 2013, spring 2014 and summer 2014.
-The last date any waiver for the fall and spring terms maybe paid is June 15, 2014.
-The last date for payment for the summer term is October 15, 2014.
-It is students' responsibility to make sure that their registration is sufficient to receive their awards and that their bill is correct.
+The OSFA is not able to retroactively pay any waiver after the fiscal year is closed.
+For example, the 2015 fiscal year (July 1 - June 30) includes the following terms: fall 2014, spring 2015 and summer 2015.
+The last date any waiver for the fall and spring terms may be paid is June 15, 2015.
+The last date for payment for the summer 2015 term is October 15, 2015.
+It is a student's responsibility to make sure their registration is sufficient to receive their awards and that their bill is correct.